 How is ARMD diagnosed?

 Our ability to diagnose ARMD has improved dramatically in recent years.
-This is because the technology for imaging the layers of the retina has improved.
+This is because the technology for imaging the layers of the retina have improved.
 However, older and simpler methods of diagnosing ARMD are still very useful.

 In somebody over the age of 60, deteriorating vision may be an early sign of developing ARMD.
 It’s important to have regular eye checks with an ophthalmologist or optometrist to see if ARMD is developing.